hybridgroup/cylon/source/blog/2014-05-29-cylonjs-at-jsconf-2014.html.markdown

 <a href="https://m.flickr.com/#/photos/matthewbergman/14117245499/in/set-72157644963162553/"><img src="/images/blog/cylonjs-noderockets-jsconf-2014.jpg" alt="Cylon.js Noderockets JSConf 2014" style="margin: 10px 0;"></a>

-When we arrived for the makerspace setup day, we were astonished to find out that the amazing new [NodeRockets](http://www.noderockets.com/) project had already been built almost entirely on top of Cylon.js, from the ground controller to the capsule.
+When we arrived for the makerspace setup day, we were astonished to find out that the amazing new [NodeRockets](http://www.noderockets.com/) project had already been built using Cylon.js, with our framework software controlling the capsule.
 Amazing!
 More on this incredibly cool project in a future post.
-The launcher was built using jonnny-five, as was pointed out by [Raquel Vélez](https://twitter.com/rockbot) via Twitter.

 We gave our talk on Cylon.js the next morning, where we demoed [Arduino](http://www.arduino.cc/), [Tessel](https://tessel.io/), [Beaglebone Black](http://beagleboard.org/), [Sphero](http://www.gosphero.com/sphero-2-0/), [ARDrone](http://ardrone2.parrot.com/), [OpenCV](http://opencv.org/), [Digispark](http://digistump.com/products/1) & [Neurosky](http://store.neurosky.com/products/mindwave-1).
 That was a lot to pack in!